ValMobile/RealisticSurvival/README.md

 ![A player holding a cobalt shield](https://i.imgur.com/hZrfDS6.png)

 ## 🎧 Discord
-You can find the Realistic-Survival community on Discord and connect with users of Realistic-Survival from all over the world.
+You can find the Realistic Survival community on Discord and connect with users of Realistic Survival from all over the world.
 Click the image below to join us!

 [![Discord logo](https://th.bing.com/th/id/OIP.nmHobRJPgkH-7YQqXsbCqwHaEK?pid=ImgDet&rs=1)](https://discord.gg/mMt3f4usqK)

 ## 🤝 Contributing to this project
-Realistic-Survival is an open-source project and licensed under the terms and conditions of the [GNU General Public License v3](https://github.com/ValMobile/RealisticSurvival/blob/master/LICENSE.md).
+Realistic Survival is an open-source project and licensed under the terms and conditions of the [GNU General Public License v3](https://github.com/ValMobile/RealisticSurvival/blob/master/LICENSE.md).
 Please consider helping me maintain this project, your dedication helps keep this project alive!

-Here are some ways you can help support Realistic-Survival:
+Here are some ways you can help support Realistic Survival:
  - Creating bug reports
  - Contributing to the [Wiki](https://github.com/ValMobile/RealisticSurvival/wiki/Expanding-the-Wiki)
  - Suggesting features